There are conflicting definitions for what counts as a true PEGOT.

-Some say the “P” refers to the Peabody Award, while others say it stands for the Pulitzer Prize.
+Some fans say the “P” refers to the Peabody Award, while others insist it should stand for the Pulitzer Prize.
+However you define it, combining an EGOT with either of these prestigious “P” awards represents one of the rarest feats in entertainment history.

-Prefer to watch instead of read?
-This article is adapted from my YouTube episode on Cinema Awards Archive:
+This article is adapted from my YouTube episode on Cinema Awards Archive, where I walk through each PEGOT achiever with clips and extra context.

-Mel Brooks is an American actor, writer, director, producer, comedian and composer.
+Mel Brooks is an American actor, writer, director, producer, comedian and composer whose career spans more than 70 years in film, theatre and television.

-Over his 70‑year career in film, theatre and television, Brooks has won an Academy Award (plus an Honorary Academy Award), four Emmys, three Tony Awards and three Grammys, and he has been nominated for six Golden Globes and one BAFTA Award.
+He has won an Academy Award (plus an Honorary Oscar), four Emmys, three Tony Awards and three Grammys, along with multiple Golden Globe nominations and a BAFTA nomination.

-With his Tony wins for The Producers in 2001, he became one of only twenty‑one people to have won an Emmy, Grammy, Oscar and Tony Award.
+With his Tony wins for The Producers (2001), he became one of only a small group of people to achieve full EGOT status.

 Peabody Award: